-Step Check/Test/Action Action 4.a Are any of the L810 markers on the tier Yes Go to step 5.b functioning?
+Step Check/Test/Action Action 4.a Are any of the L-810 markers on the tier Yes Go to step 5.b functioning?
 No Go to step 4.b With the controller in night mode, review diagnostics to determine the type of alarm and the number of failed markers.
 4.b Is a Marker Comm. alarm present?
 Yes Go to Step 4.c No Go to Step 5.b 4.c Is the unit programmed correctly?
 Yes Go to Step 5.a Review the overall system configuration.
-In a No Correct the system multi-unit installation, verify that the unit in programming and check for question has a marker tier connected. proper operation.
+In a multi-unit installation, verify that the unit in question has a marker tier connected.
+No Correct the system programming and check for proper operation.